hanecakr/forests2heritage/Session_6.Rmd

 ## S6-O-007 {.unnumbered}

-**Exact Dating of the First Europeans in the Americas**
+**Exact dating of the first Europeans in the Americas**

 Michael Dee^1^, Margot Kuitems^1^

-*^1^ Centre for Isotope Research, University of Groningen, Groningen, Netherlands.*
+*^1^ Centre for Isotope Research, University of Groningen, Groningen, the Netherlands.*

 <m.w.dee@rug.nl>